Understanding Your Household’s Digital Habits Is The Key To Choosing The Right Internet Plan And Avoiding Costly Overage Fees

 Video Streaming

-Online Gaming and Downloading
+Online Gaming And Downloading

 Working From Home

-If your household has two people working remotely, you need to treat your home office like a small business.
-Video calls on Zoom or Microsoft Teams are heavy data users.
-A high-definition group call can use about 1–2 GB per hour.
-If two people are on several hours of HD video calls each day, you might use 6–10 GB of data per workday, adding up to roughly 150–250 GB per month just for work.
+If your household has two people working remotely, you need to treat your home office like a demanding small business.
+Video calls on platforms like Zoom, Microsoft Teams, or Google Meet are heavy, consistent data users.
+A high-definition group video call can use about 1 GB to 2 GB per hour.

 Smart Home Devices